-1. Place the key in the ignition and turn the ignition to the on position.

-3. Turn the ignition from the on position to the off position.
+- 1. Place the key in the ignition and turn the ignition to the on position. - 2.
+Press the power door unlock control on the door panel three times. - 3.
+Turn the ignition from the on position to the off position. - 4.
+Press the power door unlock control on the door panel three times.

-5. Turn the ignition back to the on position.
-The horn will chirp one time to confirm programming mode has been entered and is active.

-6. To enable/disable the autounlock feature, press the lock control, then press the unlock control.
-The horn will chirp once if autounlock was deactivated or twice (one short and one long chirp) if autounlock was activated.

-7. Turn the ignition to the off position.
+- 6. To enable/disable the autounlock feature, press the lock control, then press the unlock control.
+The horn will chirp once if autounlock was deactivated or twice (one short and one long chirp) if autounlock was activated. - 7.
+Turn the ignition to the off position.
 The horn will chirp once to confirm the procedure is complete.